 After surgery, a few babies can have breast milk or formula right away.
-Most babies need to get nutrition other ways.
-They may be fed through a tube that goes into a large vein (PICC line or central line) or through a feeding tube that passes through the nose or mouth into the stomach (nasogastric tube, NG tube, or orogastric tube, OG tube).
+Most babies need to get nutrition other ways until they recover from the surgery.
+They may be fed through a tube that goes into a large vein (PICC line or central line) or through a feeding tube that passes through the nose or mouth into the stomach (NG tube or OG tube).
 This continues until your baby is able to get all nutrition by mouth.
 We give your baby pain medicine as needed to make them comfortable.

 As your baby’s health improves, they move from the NICU to a regular hospital room, and eventually to home.
 The size and severity of omphalocele can vary widely.
 So can the length of the hospital stay.
-Some babies may need to be in the hospital for a week while others stay for several months.
+Some babies may need to be in the hospital for a week, whereas others stay for several months.
 At the least, your baby will need to be in the hospital:

-- If your baby has the paint and wait technique, until you have learned what you need to do to care for your baby at home
+- If your baby has the paint and wait technique, until you have learned how to care for your baby at home